knsn1994/simplerisc_emulator/README.md

 python should be installed along with numpy module

 ###Assembly Language Emulated : ###
-This scripts emulates "SimpleRisc ISA assembly".
-Please check `.risc` files in the repository to get a hint of the syntax.
+This script emulates "SimpleRisc ISA" and most of the "ARM" instructions.
+Note that simplerisc is an ISA developed in IIT Delhi for the pupose of teaching.
+It is quite similar to "ARM".
+See the .risc files to get the idea of the ISA.